 Sheâs not like any other country artist.
 She doesnât have the country look, sheâs covered in tattoos- sheâs inclusive, her own style and thatâs a rare thing.
 She doesnât cover anything up- on her body or in her soul.
 She lets it all show and includes us in the experienceâ

-Penny âI saw her at C2C Festival (she reminded me of Reba Macyntyre) and then saw she would be playing here (at the Garage)- sheâs very unique, very special- she is more than just musicâ
+Penny caught her at C2C Festival and was hooked: âShe reminded me of Reba McEntire.
+Then I saw she was playing here.
+Sheâs very unique, very specialâshe is more than just music.â

 a defiance of genre"